 Each form of e-commerce business must register as such and provide prescribed information to the government in order to have permission to carry on business.
-The Decree describes the duties of e-commerce businesses of each class.e.g. the information to be provided on websites, and the characteristics of e-commerce contracts they enter into.
-191
+The Decree describes the duties of e-commerce businesses of each class, e.g. the information to be provided on websites, and the characteristics of e-commerce contracts they enter into.192 b.
+Who regulates e-commerce businesses?